 4. Increased Strength and Power

-Plus, an independent study on the effect of compression garments on distance running biomechanics of 6 subjects showed that there was no inhibition of running stride but there was improvement in propulsion.
+Plus, an independent study on the effect of compression garments on distance running biomechanics of 6 subjects showed that there was no inhibition of running stride but there was an improvement in propulsion.

 5. Improved Endurance